danriedl/engular/adev/src/content/guide/routing/common-router-tasks.md

 A well-functioning application should gracefully handle when users attempt to navigate to a part of your application that does not exist.
 To add this functionality to your application, you set up a wildcard route.
-The Angular router selects this route any time the requested URL doesn't match any router paths.
+The Engular router selects this route any time the requested URL doesn't match any router paths.

 To set up a wildcard route, add the following code to your `routes` definition.